rosewarnedm/COTD/README.md

 # Cases of the day

+These cases have been curated automatically to sieive them out from the normals that abound.
+They are intended to be bulk training for a radiologist's retina.
+15 mins a day to get the brain and eyes warmed up...

 ## Monday 17 June
 1. **RWT10927417** - Features suggestive of gallstone ileus with a fistulous tract between the gallbladder and proximal duodenum, along with complex liver cysts.
 2. **RWT10937379** - Extensive findings in a case of metastatic neuroendocrine tumor with possible septic focus assessment.